Jonathan Zucker

-Jonathan Zucker (born December 23, 1971) is a political technology entrepreneur and campaign finance attorney best known as the founder of Democracy Engine, the first COO and second CEO of ActBlue and the founder of Every State Blue (founded as It Starts Today).
+Jonathan Zucker (born December 23, 1971) is an American political technology entrepreneur and campaign finance attorney best known as the founder of Democracy Engine, the first COO and second CEO of ActBlue and the founder of Every State Blue (founded as It Starts Today).

 History

-Zucker worked at the Democratic National Committee from 2003–2005, serving as the National Director of Operations for Finance, overseeing technology, legal, compliance, vetting, and data-management for the DNC's $100 million major-donor program.
+Zucker worked at the Democratic National Committee from 2003–2005, as the National Director of Operations for Finance, overseeing technology, legal, compliance, vetting, and data-management for the DNC's $100 million major-donor program.
 Prior to the DNC, Zucker worked with progressive and Democratic organizations as a fundraiser, legal counsel, and field organizer, including The Interfaith Alliance, Human Rights Campaign, GenderPAC, and the Democratic Leadership Council.
-Zucker was later the first employee of ActBlue, where he served as Senior Strategist & Counsel, COO & Counsel, and Executive Director (CEO) between 2005 and 2008.
+Zucker was later the first employee of ActBlue, where he was Senior Strategist & Counsel, COO & Counsel, and Executive Director (CEO) between 2005 and 2008.

 Political startups

 Zucker is involved in two current organizations: